PS-G1-Lab/control-horas/COMMANDS.md

 # Commands

-All commands are run from a terminal at the root of the project:
+All commands are run from a terminal at the root of the project.

 ## Astro